hammer-wang/Awesome-Transformers-for-Sequential-Decision-Making/README.md

 #### Masked Autoencoding for Scalable and Generalizable Decision Making

+\# MaskDP

 [[paper]](https://openreview.net/pdf?id=lNokkSaUbfV)

 One limitation of DT is the requirement of reward-labeled dataset.
-In this paper, the authors borrow idea from masked language modeling for sequential decision making and develop a method to pretrain transformers to predict sequential decisions without reward-labeled datasets.
+In this paper, the authors borrow idea from masked language modeling for sequential decision making and develop a method called MaskDP to pretrain transformers to predict sequential decisions without reward-labeled datasets.
 They show that both goal-reaching and offline RL can be achieved by different masking strategy at inference time.
 However, offline RL is slightly more complex than simple goal-reaching as the goal is to achieve maximum return, so the authors also add a critic head and an actor head on the pretrained transformer backbone.

 --------

 #### Uni[MASK]: Unified Inference in Sequential Decision Problems

+\# Uni[MASK]

 [[paper]](https://openreview.net/pdf?id=GisHNaleWiA)

+This paper also investigates pretraining for sequential decision making and, similar to MaskDP, the authors point out that many sequential decision making tasks can be achieved by different masking schemes.
+Together with MaskDP, Uni[MASK] could inspire a new paradigm for sequential decision making.

 --------